Wagify/wagtail-social-network/README.md

 Social networking site built with Wagtail CMS

-All contributions are welcome!
+All contributors are welcome!
 Please see the [contributing guide](CONTRIBUTING.md) for more details on how to contribute.

 ## Project scope